edvardsp/libproxc/README.md

-# ProXC - A CSP library for C
+# ProXC - A CSP-inspired concurrency library for C

 This is a library for C which enables Communicating Sequential Processes (CSP) like structuring of your code.
 Programming languages such as Occam and XC utilizes and builds around this very paradigm, but sadly is hardware locked.